List of exercises

 Technical requirements:

-What is familiar from the previous workshop days:
+What is familiar from the previous episodes:

 What will be new in this exercise: